-Barwon Coast has 9 volunteer members who are appointed by the Minister responsible for the environment at that time following a publicly advertised process calling for expressions of interest from the local community.
+Barwon Coast has 8 volunteer members who are appointed by the Minister responsible for the environment at that time following a publicly advertised process calling for expressions of interest from the local community.
 Committee members are appointed on a staggered basis to ensure continuity.

-Membership as at September 2016:
+Membership as at July 2019:

-Phil Emery (Chairman) Appointed in October 2014.
+Phil Emery (Chairman): Appointed in October 2014.
 A local resident since 1980, has worked locally and overseas as a business manager and CEO and also delivered science, environmental and technology education at secondary and tertiary levels.
 A keen daily beach user, founding the Ocean Grove Harriers in 1985 and is on the committee of the Ocean Grove Football and Netball Club.